KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h3>Exploration Module</h3>

 The Exploration module analyses a predefined area of the voxel map of the environment by clustering it into groups.
 This area dimensions can change based on the exploration goals calculated and assigned by the server.
 Each cluster is evaluated to identify the occupied voxel percentage.
-If it is above a pre defined threshold, it is considered as a unexplored cluster.
-Once all the clusters are identified, closes cluster to the robot position is selected as the exploration target.
+If it is above a pre defined threshold, it is considered as an unexplored cluster.
+Once all the clusters are identified, closest cluster to the robot position is selected as the exploration target.
 Following image contains the design of this module.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">